Blood pressure ranges explained - and how to measure yours

 However, it can make some people more anxious.
 So it’s important to discuss with a health professional, such as your GP, whether it’s the right thing for you.

 How can I tell if a blood pressure monitor will give accurate results?

 You can check the model's box to see if it has passed international standard clinical tests.
 This information is also available from the British Hypertension Society.

 However, the British Hypertension Society doesn’t rate usability, as Which? does, and it doesn't publish the details of monitors that have not met international testing criteria.

-In our lab tests we found seven Don't Buy blood pressure monitors that we don't think will measure your blood pressure accurately.
-And price isn't a good indicator, as the inaccurate models revealed by our tests cost as much as £80.
+In our lab tests we found six Don't Buy blood pressure monitors that we don't think will measure your blood pressure accurately.

 How should I prepare for taking a blood pressure reading?